Gabrieltgaldino/NRG_QT/docs/source/software_description/Surfaces.rst

 The calculated per-residue interactions, residue(target)/atom(ligand) for **Protein-Ligand** interactions and residue/residue for **Protein-Protein** interactions, will be shown in the "Results" tab that will open automatically once the calculation is done.

-The visual output of Surfaces will be shown in the Pymol window.
+The visual output of Surfaces will be shown in the PyMOL window.

 To visualize specific interactions click on the residue name and a selection called "sele_surfaces", containing the residue will be crated and the residue will be zoomed-in and shown in lines representation.